 There’s not a flat rate that you make per YouTube video, and that probably makes much more sense now that you understand how CPM and CPC ads work.
 The higher number of views generally leads to more revenue per video, but not always.

 2. Affiliate Income

 YouTubers use affiliate networks to apply for and find affiliates that work for their audience.
-Just like affiliate marketing for bloggers, it’s important to promote products and services that are relevant and actually helpful to your audience.
+A YouTuber could have a couple of affiliates to dozens.

 Patreon has become a popular option for making money on YouTube once you have thousands of loyal viewers who want to help you keep your channel running.
 The average Patreon contributor gives $7, and Patreon keeps 5% of that as a commission.